Ivan Asen II: Legacy

 Akropolites characterized Ivan Asen as "a man who proved to be excellent among barbarians not only with regard to his own people but also even with respect to foreigners".
 Historian Jean W. Sedlar described him as the "last really powerful ruler of Bulgaria".
-Being a successful military commander and a skillful diplomat, he conquered almost all lands that had been included in the First Bulgarian Empire during the reign of Simeon I. He also achieved that Hungary did not pose a major threat to Bulgaria.
+Being a successful military commander and a skillful diplomat, he conquered almost all lands that had been included in the First Bulgarian Empire during the reign of Simeon I. He also made sure that Hungary did not pose a major threat to Bulgaria.

-The boyars' fear of punishment and their hunger for booty secured their allegiance to Ivan Asen.
+The boyars' fear of punishment and their hunger for booty ensured their allegiance to Ivan Asen.
 However, these personal ties could not permanently secure the dominance of royal authority.
-The local boyars remained the actual rulers of the provinces, because they controlled the collection of the taxes and the raising of troops.
+The local boyars remained the actual rulers of the provinces because they controlled the collection of the taxes and the raising of troops.
 Ivan Asen's reign "ended at a moment of complete disaster", during the Mongol invasion of Europe.
 The Mongols invaded Bulgaria in 1242 and forced Bulgarians to pay a yearly tribute to them.
 The minority of Ivan Asen's successor gave rise to the formation of boyar factions and the neighboring powers quickly conquered the peripheral territories.

 Ivan Asen II's seal is depicted on the reverse of the Bulgarian 2 lev banknote, issued in 1999 and 2005.